Jewel Lafontant: Consideration for nomination to the Supreme Court and to an appeals court

 In his book Witness to Power, John Ehrlichman wrote that Nixon was "intrigued" with the idea of nominating Lafontant to the Supreme Court.
 Nixon also considered nominating Lafontant to an appeals-court post, but the American Bar Association found her to be unqualified, according to Sheldon Goodman's book Picking Federal Judges, and Nixon dropped the idea.

 Personal life

 Jewel Stradford married John W. Rogers Sr., a former member of the Tuskegee Airmen during World War II, on December 7, 1946; they had one child, investment executive John W. Rogers Jr. (born 1958).
 The couple divorced in 1961.
 She remarried, to Haitian-American attorney H. Ernest Lafontant in 1961, and remained married to him until his death in October 1976.
-She married Naguib Soby Mankarious in 1989 and was married to him until her death in 1997.
+She married Washington-based Egyptian business consultant Naguib Soby Mankarious in 1989 and was married to him until her death in 1997.

 She received a Candace Award for Distinguished Service from the National Coalition of 100 Black Women in 1983.